SDFIdk/ea-modelling-tools-java/README.md

    ```

 4. Restart Enterprise Architect, if it is open.
-5. Install the scripts from the project EA Modelling Tools JavaScript.
+5. Import the scripts from the repository EA Modelling Tools JavaScript.

 ### Usage

 #### In Enterprise Architect

-Run a script from within Enterprise Architect that calls a bat file, it will contain something like the following:
+Run a script from the repository EA Modelling Tools JavaScript that calls a bat file (e.g. `export-eamt-scripts`), it will contain something like the following:

 ```
 runBatFileInDefaultWorkingDirectory("script-name.bat", "options");